curateteaching/digitalpedagogy/keywords/social_justice.md

 * Artifact Type: syllabus
 * Source URL: [http://ajccenter.wfu.edu/wp-content/uploads/2014/06/RaceClassSocialJusticeFall2015W.pdf](http://ajccenter.wfu.edu/wp-content/uploads/2014/06/RaceClassSocialJusticeFall2015W.pdf)
+* Artifact Permissions:
+* Copy of the Artifact:
 * Creator and Affiliation: Melissa Harris-Perry, Wake Forest University

-The syllabus created by Dr. Harris-Perry is an excellent example of an interdisciplinary teaching created for an introductory level political science class, the readings on social justice come from journalists, activists, and scholars with various disciplinary backgrounds.
-Central to this syllabus is the combination of theory, method and action.
+The syllabus created by Dr. Harris-Perry is an example of an interdisciplinary teaching for an introductory level political science class, the readings on social justice come from journalists, activists, and scholars with various disciplinary backgrounds.
+Central to this syllabus is the combination of theory, method, and action.
 Students are required to read theory and build definitions for their engagement through written assignments.
-They engage in practical methods for social action in the “Tool Kit” building assignment and finally engage in direct action in the social action activity and writing reflection.
+They engage in practical methods for social action in the “Tool Kit” building assignment and finally participate in direct action activity and writing reflection.

-This is an excellent example of a course taught in an educational environment with clearly supported infrastructure for sustained social action.
-Dr. Harris-Perry is at a university and in a center where social engagement is supported and required in humanities and other courses.
-This syllabus should be used as a guide for including social action as a course requirement where the university climate is supportive of such action.
+The syllabus is an excellent example of a course taught in an educational environment with clearly supported infrastructure for sustained social action.
+As a guideline for creating socially engaged discourse within the classroom this syllabus demonstrates activities that live in closed and open digital space.
+Finally, it exemplifies the intentional creation of classroom space to hold conversations that contextualize social action.

-#### Advanced Writing for the Discipline
+#### Advanced Writing for the Discipline Syllabus -- Dr. Toniesha L. Taylor

 ![screenshot](images/social_justice-Advanced-Writing-for-the-discipline.png)

 * Artifact Type: Syllabus
 * Source URL: [http://www.drtonieshaltaylor.com/teaching](http://www.drtonieshaltaylor.com/teaching)
+* Artifact Permissions:
 * Copy of the Artifact: [files/social_justice-Advanced-Writing-for-the-discipline.pdf](files/social_justice-Advanced-Writing-for-the-discipline.pdf)
 * Creator and Affiliation: Toniesha L. Taylor, Prairie View A&M University